soyrex/sublime-theme-edgy/README.md

 Edgy Theme for Sublime Text 2
 =============================
 Sublime Edgy Theme - loosely based on the Adobe implementation of Brackets (http://brackets.io/).
+Credit to Domenico Carbotta for creating the IDLE theme, which was used as a basis for this theme.

 I find this theme a little cleaner than the big curvy sublime tabs.
 Also, I also prefer the sidebar to be simple and clean.